emtee40/SurvivalManual-wiki/Psychology.md

 ### Isolation

 There are some advantages to facing adversity with others.
-Being in contact with others provides a greater sense of security and a feeling someone is available to help if problems occur.
+Being in contact with others provides a greater sense of security and a feeling that someone is available to help if problems occur.
 A significant stressor in survival situations is that often you have to rely solely on your own resources.

 The survival stressors mentioned in this section are by no means the only ones you may face.
 Remember, what is stressful to one person may not be stressful to another.
 Your experiences, training, personal outlook on life, physical and mental conditioning, and level of self-confidence contribute to what you will find stressful in a survival environment.
 The object is not to avoid stress, but rather to manage the stressors of survival and make them work for you.